 Wraparound needs beyond breakfast.
 Breakfast club is clear and well-specified.
 If you need after-school care to a fixed late time every day, confirm availability, costs, and booking approach early, as clubs and holiday provision can vary by term.

-Rykneld Primary School combines strong academic outcomes with a practical, visible approach to personal development and wellbeing.
-The best evidence is the combination of high Key Stage 2 attainment, depth at the higher standard, and a pastoral model that names specific interventions and spaces rather than relying on generic language.
+Rykneld Primary School combines strong expected-standard outcomes with a practical, visible approach to personal development and wellbeing.
+The best evidence is the combination of 80% meeting the Key Stage 2 expected standard, strong scaled scores, and a pastoral model that names specific interventions and spaces rather than relying on generic language.
 Best suited to families who want a structured, high-expectation primary with significant outdoor learning and leadership opportunities, and who are prepared to engage early with Staffordshire’s admissions timetable.
-Entry remains the main hurdle, so families serious about the school should use Saved Schools to track deadlines and keep their shortlist organised.
+Families serious about the school should use Saved Schools to track deadlines and keep their shortlist organised.

 Yes.
-The school’s most recent inspection confirmed it continues to be Good, and the 2024 Key Stage 2 outcomes are well above England averages.
-In particular, the proportion reaching the expected standard in reading, writing and mathematics combined is substantially higher than the England benchmark, and a large share reach the higher standard.
+The school’s most recent inspection confirmed it continues to be Good, and the 2025 Key Stage 2 dataset shows strong expected-standard outcomes.
+In particular, 80% reached the expected standard in reading, writing and mathematics combined, while 10% reached the higher standard.

 The school gives priority to children living in its defined catchment area within its oversubscription criteria, followed by distance from the main gate if places remain.
 Catchment definitions and how distance is measured are set out in the published admission arrangements, and families should check the current documents each year.